d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 this time using the Xavier initializer.
-The loss function and the training algorithm still use the cross-entropy loss function and mini-batch stochastic gradient descent.
+The loss function and the training algorithm still use the cross-entropy loss function and minibatch stochastic gradient descent.
 Since each epoch takes tens of second to run, we visualize the training loss in a finer granularity.

 ```{.python .input}
 # Saved in the d2l package for later use